Growing Together: Jewish Family Learning

 Draw on Jewish wisdom and spirituality to address the challenges of parenting, and the big life issues it brings up

 Explore adult questions about Jewish tradition in an intellectually-honest, non-judgmental environment

-We are building a vibrant community to support your family as you create the Jewish life you choose.
-Several types of bar or bat mitzvah are an option, as is Hebrew, for those families that are interested.
+Our vibrant community will support your family as you create the Jewish life you choose.

 "The learning and community my family has established together are a rare treasure."

 "We are constantly amazed at the welcoming space for folks of every sort to access the material where they are."

 "A welcoming, compelling program for our first Jewish community experience as a family."

 "I found my spiritual home and my most special time in the week ... a level of honest sharing that is truly magical, safe, deep, and moving."

 "It was with both excitement and trepidation that we first attended.
 We were delighted to find a warm, accepting space, a well-designed and developed (and thus engaging) program, and a lively, friendly community we are very happy to be a part of."